Kentucky Truck Accidents Are Not the Same As Car Accidents

 - The mechanic who worked on the truck

 Identifying the right defendant depends on the specific cause of the truck accident.
 The investigation into the cause of a crash may include accident reconstruction, interpreting log books and maintenance records, and reviewing compliance with government regulations that apply to the trucking industry.
+Hiring a lawyer who is familiar with all aspects of trucking safety regulations and truck accident issues is important to a successful truck accident recovery.

 What to Expect When Pursuing a Truck Accident Recovery

-Soon after your crash, you can expect that an insurance adjuster will contact you.
-The insurance adjuster may seem concerned about your recovery; however, it is rarely a good idea to accept an insurance adjuster’s offer without consulting a lawyer.
+Similarly, soon after your crash, you can expect that an insurance adjuster will contact you.
+The insurance adjuster may seem concerned about your recovery; however, it is rarely a good idea to accept an insurance adjuster’s offer without consulting a truck accident lawyer.
 The insurance adjuster, no matter how nice she is, works for the insurance company and the insurance company profits when it pays out as little as possible in claims.
 Accordingly, the insurance adjuster’s job is to get you to accept a low settlement.
 Do not give any statements, do not sign any settlement offers, and do not provide any medical authorization forms to an insurance adjuster without speaking with an attorney first.

 What You May Recover in a Truck Accident Case